V4Fire/Client/src/components/super/i-block/mods/README.md

 #### [modsProp]

 Additional modifiers for the component.
-Modifiers allow binding component state properties directly to CSS classes without unnecessary re-rendering of a component.
+Modifiers allow binding the state properties of a component directly to CSS classes, without the need for unnecessary re-rendering.

 ### Getters

 #### mods

-A dictionary with applied component modifiers.
+A dictionary containing applied component modifiers.

 #### sharedMods

 The base component modifiers that can be shared with other components.
 These modifiers are automatically provided to child components.

 So, for example, you have a component that uses another component in your template, and you give the outer component some theme modifier.
 This modifier will be recursively provided to all child components.

 #### m

-A special getter for component modifiers: the first time a property from this object is touched, a modifier by property name will be registered, which can cause the component to re-render.
+A special getter for applied modifiers.
+When accessing any modifier using this getter, a reactive binding will be created between its value and the template.

-Don't use this getter outside the component template.
+It is not recommended to use this getter outside the component's template, as it may lead to unexpected behavior or unnecessary re-renders.

 ### Methods